a-ayad/Split_ECG_Classification/README.md

 ### Running the model

-To run the model, the server.py script has to be run the server.
-Afterwards, the client.py script needs to be run at the client
+To run the model, the server.py script has to be started on the server.
+Afterwards, the client.py script needs to be started on the client.

-For multiplee clients, use the server.py and the client1-5.py In the settings.json, the number of clients needs to be set accordingly
+For multiplee clients, use the server.py and the client1-5.py.
+In the settings.json, the number of clients needs to be set accordingly.